Indian Christian Front: History

-In 2019, Loksabha Election, the party contested in 3 states, Tamil Nadu, Karnataka and Andhra to prove its considerable existence.
-Trichirappalli, Chennai South, Bangalore Central, Bangalore South and Kurnool are noted constituencies.
+In 2019, Lok Sabha Election, the party contested in 3 states, Tamil Nadu, Karnataka and Andhra to prove its considerable existence.
+Tiruchirappalli, Chennai South, Bengaluru Central, Bengaluru South and Kurnool are noted constituencies.

-In 2021, Tamil Nadu State Assembly Election, (on the basis of the recommendations of CSI and Catholic Denominations in South India)the Indian Christian Front (ICF) established an "Indian Christian Federation" and extended its support to Dravida Munnetra Kazhagam (DMK) led alliance which has recently gained power in Tamil Nadu.

-Instead of tossing its own candidates, it supported and campaigned for Christian DMK candidates.
+In 2021, Tamil Nadu State Assembly Election, (on the basis of the recommendations of CSI and Catholic Denominations in South India)the Indian Christian Front (ICF) established an "Indian Christian Federation" and extended its support to Dravida Munnetra Kazhagam (DMK) led alliance which has recently gained power in Tamil Nadu.Instead of tossing its own candidates, it supported and campaigned for Christian DMK candidates.
 Few Among them where Dr.Inigo Irudhayaraj (Tiruchirappalli -East), Joseph Samuel (Ambattur), JJ Ebenezer (RK Nagar).

+In the 2023 Karnataka Legislative Assembly election Anthony A Santhosh of ICF contested from Shanti Nagar Assembly constituency but could only get 233 votes.

+In 2024, Loksabha Election, the party extended its support again to All India Anna Dravida Munnetra Kazhagam (AIADMK).

-The Front has 100000 members in Tamil Nadu and Pondicherry, and the Christian population was around 5 per cent at the time in Tamil Nadu and Pondicherry.
+The Front has 100,000 members in Tamil Nadu and Pondicherry, and the Christian population was around 5 per cent at the time in Tamil Nadu and Pondicherry.